 Replaying a failed event

-If an event fails — for example, because of a temporary network issue or a misconfigured integration — you can replay it once you have resolved the underlying cause.Find the failed event
+If an event fails — for example, because of a temporary network issue or a misconfigured integration — you can replay it once you have resolved the underlying cause.1

 Look for any row with a Failed status badge.
 The error message below the badge describes what went wrong.